mazen-khaled/Vehicle_Analysis/README.md

 ---

 ## Overview
-This project demonstrates the analysis of vehicle data using Power BI to uncover insights such as top profit makers, factors influencing vehicle prices, and forecast trends.
+This project demonstrates the analysis of vehicle data using Power BI to uncover insights such as top profit makers, factors influencing vehicle prices, and forecast trend for Each Maker.
 The project includes interactive dashboards and visualizations, enabling users to explore data comprehensively.

 ---